Save Jewish lives in Ukraine now.

 vulnerable Jews in Ukraine have received assistance since the start of the crisis

-vulnerable Jews receiving ongoing emergency aid, like food, medicine, homecare, and evacuation services
+vulnerable Jews are receiving ongoing emergency aid, like food, medicine, homecare, and evacuation services

 40,000+

-refugees provided vital necessities like food, medicine, and psychosocial aid
+refugees were provided vital necessities such as food, medicine, and psychosocial aid

 UKRAINE RESPONSE